Leica M10 versus Leica SL

 |Nikon D5 (⇒ lft | rgt)||optical||YES||3.2||2359||fixed||YES||8000||14.0||no||no|

 Both the M10 and the SL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
-The M10 replaced the earlier Leica M (Typ 240), while the SL does not have a direct predecessor.
+The M10 replaced the earlier Leica M Typ 262, while the SL does not have a direct predecessor.

 So how do things add up?
 Is there a clear favorite between the Leica M10 and the Leica M10?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.